jyhong836/jyhong836.github.io/_posts/2015-02-03-start-my-blog-with-jekyll-and-disqus.md

 Another web about the Jekyll and GitHub: [Using Jekyll and GitHub Pages for Our Site](http://www.developmentseed.org/blog/2011/09/09/jekyll-github-pages/)

+In the `_config.yml`, you can add some tools:

-Jekyll is easy to add Disqus for comments.
-You can refer to [DISQUS](https://disqus.com/websites/?utm_source=hongblog&utm_medium=Disqus-Footer)
+- Jekyll is easy to add Disqus for comments.
+You can visit [DISQUS](https://disqus.com/websites/?utm_source=hongblog&utm_medium=Disqus-Footer) for more details.

+- You can also use Google Analytics to track your website.